NicolasHug/Surprise/doc/source/getting_started.rst

   <recsys.dataset.Trainset>`.

 Obviously, it is perfectly fine to use the :meth:`predict()
-<recsys.prediction_algorithms.algo_base.AlgoBase.predict>` method directly during
+<recsys.prediction_algorithms.algo_base.AlgoBase.predict>` method directly
-a cross-validation process.
-You'll need to ensure that the user and item ids are present in the trainset though.
+during a cross-validation process.
+It's then up to you to ensure that the user and item ids are present in the trainset though.